ooni/probe-cli/internal/httpclientx/DESIGN.md

 3. Setting the `Accept` header does not seem to matter in out context because we mostly call API for which there's no need for content negotiation.

-4. It's difficult to say whether a body size was exactly the amount specified for truncation or the body has been truncated.
-While this is a corner case, it seems perhaps wiser to let the caller try parsing the body and failing if it is indeed truncated.

 #### GetRaw